sy3c4ll/conio/README.md

 Using this library provides you with the following benefits (over using your stock `conio.h`):

-- Cross-platform
+- **Cross-platform**
 All functions are implemented for UNIX-derivative systems as well.
-- Extensive
+- **Extensive**
 Well not really, but at least it has `clrscr`...
-- Uniform
+- **Uniform**
 You don't know what functions you get with stray `conio.h` implementations.
 This library takes the lowest common denominator and implements everything else.
-- Clean
+- **Clean**
 No unnecessary symbols, no hidden `#define`s.
 You know how bad those can screw over your debugging sessions.
-- Modern
+- **Modern**
 All functions are placed under the namespace `conio`, preventing name clashes.
-- Single-file
+- **Single-file**
 All these benefits can be gained without installing or bundling massive codebases, by just copy-pasting two files!

-## How to use

-The most obvious way would be to copy over `conio.h` and `conio.cpp`, and compile them within your project as if they were your own.
-I shan't bore you with specifics, but resources on how to structure and build your project should be abundant upon the Web.

-_I highly recommend **against** combining the two files for a single import._
-This loses the benefits of a secluded, sanitised environment the simple header file provides.

-Alternatively, you could compile `conio.cpp` into a separate static or dynamic library, include `conio.h` in your source files then link the library after.
-If this option came to your mind, I'm sure I don't need to guide you through it.

-Remember to qualify the name!
-Use either `conio::foo`, or just `foo` after `using conio::foo`.
-You can use `using namespace conio` if you want to forget about namespaces and use the library as a drop-in replacement for `conio.h`.

 ## How it works